January 2020

 LEATHER ALTERNATIVES

-You do not necessarily have to do without the leather look, however, when choosing a leather-free alternative.
+However, you do not necessarily have to do without the leather look when choosing a leather-free alternative.

-There are many materials that replace leather.
-Some even in appearance, feel and properties.
-These materials are marked as follows: fake leather, faux leather, pleather, and synthetic leather, although in the furniture industry, leatherette is the most common name.
+Many materials replace leather, some even in appearance, feel, and properties.
+These materials are marked as fake, faux, pleather, and synthetic leather, although leatherette is the most common name in the furniture industry.

 To help inspire you, we’ve listed some further examples of a “leather-like look” below: